curvegrid/go-ethereum-wiki/Peer-to-Peer.md

 The peer to peer package ([go-ethereum/p2p](https://github.com/ethereum/go-ethereum/tree/develop/p2p)) allows you to rapidly and easily add peer to peer networking to any type of application.
 The p2p package is set up in a modular structure and extending the p2p with your own additional sub protocols is easy and straight forward.

-Starting the p2p service only requires you setup a `p2p.Server{}` and set a few settings:
+Starting the p2p service only requires you setup a `p2p.Server{}` with a few settings:

 ```go
 srv := p2p.Server{